lamarwhitej/rst/README.md

 - No reference to what pxe_network should be.
 They will more than likely already know.
-But just a, and you know what pxe should be or something https://github.com/osic/ref-impl/blob/master/documents/osa-refimpl-deploy.md#configure-network-for-target-hosts-deployment-included end 1:31
+But just a, and you know what pxe should be or something https://github.com/osic/ref-impl/blob/master/documents/osa-refimpl-deploy.md#configure-network-for-target-hosts-deployment-included

+end 1:31

 Configuring OpenStack environment
 =================================
-Start picked back up next day.
-And messed up a lot here
+Messed up a lot here.
+So times got off.
 - Should I add the other 2 infra hosts for loadbalancer??
 On step 2.
 That isn't mentioned. https://github.com/osic/ref-impl/blob/master/documents/osa-refimpl-deploy.md#configuring-openstack-environment

-end 12:58

 Openstack Installation
 ======================